We’re now OPEN today until 9:00pm

-takes around 2 hours GANNAWAY WOODS
+takes around 2 hours Gannaway Woods

 Mid-length walk covering footpaths, arable fields, woods and some roads.
 Stop in the village churchyard for the panoramic views towards Warwick and Edgehill, the site of the first battle in the English Civil War in 1642.
 Gannaway Hill, or Stinky Hill as locals call it, was reputed to have been a burial site for horses during that war.